 It is a matter of great concern to Ars Electronica—especially in light of our thematic focus on the interplay of technology and society—to institute measures to protect your privacy and your personal data when you use our website.
 The following is a detailed disclosure of our position on this subject.

-This website is operated by Ars Electronica GmbH, Ars-Electronica-Straße 1, 4040 Linz, Austria, and hosted by this company’s in-house servers in Linz.
+This website is operated by Ars Electronica GmbH & Co KG, Ars-Electronica-Straße 1, 4040 Linz, Austria, and hosted by this company’s in-house servers in Linz.
 As long as you move about within the Ars Electronica network (which is usually apparent from the aec.at internet address), it is possible for us to respect your privacy.
 Nevertheless, please keep in mind that this website also contains links to other websites subject to other data protection provisions.

 Piwik and Tracking